swanapole/git-search/README.md

 ## Technologies Used

-HTML was used in making the skeleton of the website.
+-HTML was used in making the skeleton of the website.

-CSS and Bootstrap was used in styling the document.
+-CSS and Bootstrap was used in styling the document.

-Atom was the source code editor of choice.
+-Atom was the source code editor of choice.

-Git and Github were used as my local and online repositories respectively.
+-Git and Github were used as my local and online repositories respectively.

-AngularCLI was used in creating the components/classes/directives/pipes needed in the web-app
+-AngularCLI was used in creating the components/classes/directives/pipes needed in the web-app

-Github's API and Access Token was used in creating the connection to Github.
+-Github's API and Access Token was used in creating the connection to Github.

 ## live link
 https://swanapole.github.io/git-search/